doublesecretagency/craft-googlemaps/docs/getting-started/settings.md

+---
+description: As an alternative to using the plugin's PHP config file, you can manage the API keys and geolocation configuration via the plugin's Settings page.
+---

 # Settings Page

 In order to access the settings, log in to your control panel and visit **Settings > Google Maps**.
 This is where you will be able to manage all API connection information regarding the Google API, as well as any credentials for whichever geolocation service you may be using.